George Smith (rugby union): Brumbies and Australia: 2000–2010

 He was signed to the ACT Brumbies by Eddie Jones in 1999.
 He made his Super 12 debut in just his first year of professional rugby in 2000, playing against the Sharks, and he scored a try in the Brumbies Super 12 final loss to the Canterbury Crusaders.
 In a remarkable year, Smith was also capped for the first time in the Wallabies end of season tour against France.

-Smith was a key player for the Wallabies from 2000–09.
+Smith was a key player for the Wallabies from 2000 to 2009.
 He was often voted Players' Player of the Year, awarded for fair-play by his teammates and officials.
 He has recently been chosen as a member of the Wallaby Team of the Decade, a remarkable feat considering his age and one of only three current players picked.
 In 2002, he was the first recipient of the John Eales Medal, awarded by the Australian Rugby Union and the Rugby Union Players' Association to their Player of the Year.

 He won Australian Super 14 Player of the Year four years in a row between 2006 and 2009.

-In 2007 the breakdown specialist capped off another remarkable season claiming awards including: the Brett Robinson Award as the Brumbies' Players' Player for the fifth consecutive year; Super 14 Player of the Year; and the Rugby Union Players' Association 'Rugby Medal for Excellence'.
+In 2007, the breakdown specialist capped off another remarkable season claiming awards including: the Brett Robinson Award as the Brumbies' Players' Player for the fifth consecutive year; Super 14 Player of the Year; and the Rugby Union Players' Association 'Rugby Medal for Excellence'.
 These recognitions underlined his position as one of rugby's most respected players, reinforced further when he became the Wallabies 75th captain, against Canada at the 2007 Rugby World Cup.

 2008 was a big year for Smith.
 He captained the Brumbies and the Wallabies and became the first player to win the John Eales Medal, twice.
 In addition, Smith won the "Super 14 Player of the Year Award", for the third consecutive year and the Brett Robinson Award as the Brumbies' Players' Player of the year for the sixth consecutive year.

 He also reached a personal milestone during the season, when he made his 100th Super Rugby appearance against the Cheetahs in round six.
 In a memorable double for the Smith family, George's younger brother, Brumbies teammate Tyrone, was named rookie of the year.
 In the international arena, the older Smith also became both the most capped flanker and the most capped forward – the latter being previously held by John Eales.

 On 5 February 2010, Smith announced his retirement from international rugby.
 2010 was expected to be his last in Super Rugby.
 Smith celebrated with the achievement of his 9th Brumbies Players' Player of the Year, with eight of those awards being consecutive.